Dirtbike Tyres NZ

 The MX 1.1 front is a surprisingly good tyre considering it covers such a broad range of terrain and I genuinely expected it to fall short in some departments.
 In all honesty, it didn’t.
 It seems to have all the pros of a soft compound tyre and none of the cons of a harder compound tyre, so in essence it gives you the best of both worlds.
 You get premium tyre grip and more durability which has to work out cheaper in the long run.

-The rear MX 4.1 is also impressive in the grip department, whether I was riding intermediate or hard ground, the tyre performed consistently well and also left me surprisingly impressed.
+The rear MX 4.1 is also impressive in the grip department, this tyre should be your choice 99% of the time in New Zealand, the tyre performed consistently well and also left me surprisingly impressed.

 Tyre fitment was very easy as the Gibson boys very kindly sent out a set of wheels with the tyres already fitted which makes life easier.
 But as I’ve done a lot of tyre testing of late, I've got a good feel for tyre compounds and have a few tests of comparisons I like to know between the manufacturers when I actually fit the rubber.
 So I took the tyres off and refitted them before I went riding.